CloudSnorkel/cdk-github-runners/API.md

 Runner image builder used to build Docker images containing GitHub Runner and all requirements.

-The image builder must contain the {@link RunnerImageComponent.dockerInDocker} component unless `dockerInDocker` is set to false.
+The image builder must contain the {@link RunnerImageComponent.docker} component unless `dockerInDocker` is set to false.

 The image builder determines the OS and architecture of the runner.